alex-susi/Tipping-Pitches/README.md

 | 8    | Sean Doolittle     | 0.8664122       |
 | 9    | Amir Garrett       | 0.8658009       |
 | 10   | Austin Adams       | 0.8655172       |
+* For example, the model correctly predicted about 91.4% of Ian Kennedy's pitch types based on the release points of his pitches.

 * And here are the pitchers who tip their pitches the least, according to the model: